Alessandr095/Husk/README.md

   - This page allows the user to make a reservation to the restaurant. the user will be asked to input personal information regarding the reservation.

 ![Husk](assets/images/reserve.webp)

+## Design

+- General Structure.

+* All colours and shades throughout the website are harmonious, with a deep earthy tone, from the plates in the images of the dishes to the hero images are each page, all linked giving a sense of consistency.
+* A serif font has been used throughout as it give is a more upclass feel to the website, with clean spacing.
+* the design of the website is to be as minimal as possible, it is to be direct and to the point for the user to find infomation and make a reservation based on that information.